Lost in Left Field

 It depends on how you count them, because some leagues are sometimes considered “major league” and sometimes not, and the seasons from the various Negro Leagues that were finally recognized as major league represent just a subset of the years Black ballplayers played in their own, excellent leagues.

 That’s 337 chances for a hitter or pitcher to win a Triple Crown.
-Hitters have managed to accomplish the trick - leading the league in batting average, home runs, and RBI in the same season - a total of 27 times.
+Hitters have managed to accomplish the trick - leading the league in batting average, home runs, and RBI in the same season - a total of 28 times.
 The last to do so was Miguel Cabrera in 2012, for which he was awarded the American League MVP Award.
-In 8% of all seasons, a hitter has won a Triple Crown.
+That math works out to seeing a Triple Crown hitter in 8% of all seasons played.

 Share